 John Logie Baird with his original apparatus at the Science Museum

-Press photographs from 1926 show Baird as a long-haired young man wearing a rather loud checked sports jacket, standing by a mechanical assembly of rotating discs and electric motors and neon lamps… the world's first working television system.
-In 1928 he sent head-and-shoulders television pictures by short wave radio from London to New York, making front page news in Britain and the USA.
-From this point on, large companies began to pour money into television research, in particular the cathode ray tube receiver and the electronic camera which were eventually to replace mechanical scanning.
+Press photographs from 1926 show Baird as a long-haired young man wearing a rather loud checked sports jacket, standing by a mechanical assembly of rotating discs and electric motors and neon lamps ... the world's first working television system.
+In 1928 he sent head-and-shoulders television pictures by short wave radio from London to New York, making front-page news in Britain and the USA.
+From this point on, large companies began to pour money into television research, in particular, the cathode ray tube receiver and the electronic camera which were eventually to replace mechanical scanning.

 In 1932, Baird Television Ltd., which had been in some financial trouble, was quietly taken over by Gaumont British Pictures (4), a big film-making and cinema combine.
 After the takeover, Baird Television Ltd. still kept its name and Baird himself stayed on at a good salary, although he lost administrative control of the company.
-The infusion of capital from Gaumont British allowed the company to hire talented young physicists, such as Alfred Sommer, Jan Forman and Gilbert Tomes, under the new technical director Captain A.G.D.
+The infusion of capital from Gaumont British allowed the company to hire talented young physicists, such as Alfred Sommer, Jan Forman, and Gilbert Tomes, under the new technical director Captain A.G.D.
 West.(5)

 Baird Television's research began to branch out from mechanical into electronic television and in 1935 the company reached an agreement with Philo Taylor Farnsworth, the young American inventor of the image dissector camera.
 Farnsworth was embroiled in a bitter lawsuit with the Radio Corporation of America (RCA) who were developing the Iconoscope electronic camera which they claimed had been invented by Vladimir Zworykin.
-But central to the Iconoscope were ideas owned by Farnsworth.
+But central to the Iconoscope was ideas owned by Farnsworth.
 The lawsuit was not finally settled until 1939, in Farnsworth's favour.

 The Baird company was also exploring an interesting third alternative technology.
 This was the "intermediate film" (IF) process in which a scene was filmed conventionally and the exposed film was then continuously fed into developing tanks and finally scanned to give a television signal after an interval of a minute or so.
-The IF process was awkward because of its use of toxic chemical solutions in the studio, but its great advantage was that the exposed film provided a high quality recording of every television programme, for possible later playback.
+The IF process was awkward because of its use of toxic chemical solutions in the studio, but its great advantage was that the exposed film provided a high-quality recording of every television programme, for possible later playback.

 Baird's main rival was Marconi-EMI, a joint company that had been formed early in 1934.
 It took up the earlier development work by EMI and it had full rights to the use of the RCA patents.
 Marconi-EMI developed its Emitron camera which was an improved version of the RCA Iconoscope camera.
 All these technical activities were taking place amid increasing public interest and enthusiasm for television.